 What Are SBA 7(a) Loans?

 The SBA 7(a) loan program is the Small Business Administration’s SBA flagship loan guarantee program.
-This program is designed to give credit-worthy small businesses access to financing and capital expansion when potentially otherwise unattainable.
+The program gives credit-worthy small businesses access to financing and capital expansion when potentially otherwise unattainable.

 The SBA 7(a) program is very flexible and can be used to finance not only small businesses but start-up businesses as well.

-The proceeds of a 7(a) guaranteed loan may be used to purchase a wide range of business assets such as machinery, fixtures, and supplies and can be used for improvements to land and buildings.
+The proceeds of a 7(a) guaranteed loan may be used to purchase a wide range of business assets such as machinery, fixtures, and supplies and can be used to improve land and buildings.

 The loans can also serve the purpose of financing account receivables and augment working capital in the process of getting paid by customers.